fsi-open/admin-bundle/UPGRADE-3.0.md

 Since [AbstractCRUD](Admin/CRUD/AbstractCRUD.php) was removed due to being deprecated, you will need to use [GenericCRUDElement](Admin/CRUD/GenericCRUDElement.php) instead, if you have been extending it.

+## Use configureOptions instead of setDefaultOptions in admin elements

+[Element](Admin/Element.php) method `setDefaultOptions` has been renamed to `configureOptions`, so you are required to change all implementations of that method in your elements.